radixmo/thunderstrap/README.md

 ### Installing Dependencies
 - Make sure you have installed Node.js, Bower, and [Browser-Sync] (1) on your computer globally
-- Then open your terminal and browse to the location of your ThunderStrap copy
+- Then open your terminal and browse to the location of your copy of ThunderStrap
 - Run:

 `$ npm install`